Clapstream/embeddable-chat/README.md

   setRoom('Rock Arena')
 ```

-You can generate a session token for your user by making a `GET` request from your backend to `https://embeddable-chat.vercel.app/token` with your Access Key and Secret.
+You can generate a session token for your user by making a request to `https://embeddable-chat.vercel.app/token` with your Access Key and Secret.

 ### Getting a session token
 To get a session token, make the following request from your backend: